We taste tested the Beyond Meat version of Panda Express’s iconic, addictive orange chicken

 B-TOC will launch July 26 in select stores in New York and Los Angeles—with possibly more plant-based dishes on the horizon.
 At the tasting event in midtown Manhattan, they also showcased Beyond Beef potstickers; a kung pao mushroom and potato dish; quinoa brown fried rice without eggs; and an eggplant and tofu entrée with mapo sauce that Wang describes as spicy to the point of being “a little bit numbing.”
 These dishes aren’t being released yet, but they’re a vision of what customers could fill their paper plates with in the near future.

 In contrast to the burger, which I recently tasted with CEO Ethan Brown on the World Changing Ideas podcast, I was struck by how much faster they were able to replicate the orange chicken, and on the first attempt.
 Perhaps burgers are harder to reproduce.
 Or, perhaps it’s because most of the orange-chicken flavor is contained not in the “chicken,” but in that thick, crisp batter, slathered with tangy, piquant, orange goop that keeps you wanting to go back for more.
-There are no numbers to share yet on calories or saturated fat, or the relative “healthiness” versus the original dish.
+Beyond Meat reports that this version is lower in calories, fat, and sodium than the original.
 Regardless, B-TOC already feels like an addictive indulgence.

 I hadn’t thought about Panda Express in more than a decade.
 Now, I (almost) can’t stop thinking about it.

-Note: Correction: We’ve updated this article to correct the date of the launch of Beyond Meat’s chicken.
-It was in 2012, not 2009.